I never thought I would be one of those guys

-I remember hearing the phrase, “Love covers over a multitude of sins” in Sunday school and I thought that was the best (and only) method of conflict resolution in marriage.
-So our arguments were short and sweet in the early years.
+I remember hearing the phrase, “Love covers over a multitude of sins,” in Sunday school, and I thought that was the best (and only) method of conflict resolution in marriage.
+So, our arguments were short and sweet in the early years.
 I “covered over” many arguments for the sake of love so that we had “peace.”

-I don’t remember exactly when it happened, but eventually my internal pressure cooker reached its maximum capacity.
-Instead of pursuing peace I started to pursue putting Star in her “place.”
+I don’t remember exactly when it happened, but my internal pressure cooker eventually reached its maximum capacity.
+Instead of pursuing peace, I started to pursue putting Star in her “place.”
 I wanted her to be quiet and listen to these frustrations that had built up for so long.
 I wasn’t going to be silent anymore.

 I’m embarrassed to think back at the emotional and physical abuse that followed.
 I never thought I was going to be one of those guys.